-2. Population genetic simulations underestimate neutral divergence in C. riparius
+Population genetic simulations underestimate neutral divergence in C. riparius

 Different evolutionary forces, i.e. selection, genetic drift, gene flow, and mutation, simultaneously shape the evolution of populations (Savolainen et al. 2013).
 Signatures of selection can therefore only be identified when patterns of neutral or endogenous evolution are subtracted from the signal of population differentiation, most importantly the impact of demography, migration, and potential endogenous selection barriers (Bierne et al. 2011; Flatt 2016).
-A previous study could show that a special transposable element might act as endogenous genetic barrier among the same European C. riparius populations as investigated here, though this pattern was not correlated to classical SNP differentiation between populations (Oppold et al. 2017 in press) and can hence be neglected.

-A common and proven approach to infer selection is to search for loci with increased population differentiation using $F{ST}$ -based outlier tests (Narum & Hess 2011).
-The general idea is that loci in which different alleles are selectively favoured in different populations should exhibit larger allele frequency differences between populations than purely neutrally evolving loci (Beaumont 2005).
-The challenge remains to identify a divergence threshold above which the influence of neutral processes can be reasonably excluded.
-This threshold can either be derived in a model-based approach simulating neutral divergence (De Mita et al. 2013) or with a statistical threshold derived from the empirical $F{ST}$ distribution (Beaumont & Balding 2004; Pfenninger et al. 2015).
+A previous study could show that a special transposable element might act as endogenous genetic barrier among the same European C. riparius populations as investigated here (Oppold et al. 2017).
+However, this pattern was not correlated to SNP differentiation between populations and can hence be neglected for this study.
+A common and proven approach to infer selection among conspecific populations is to search for loci with increased population differentiation using F{ST}-based outlier tests (Narum & Hess 2011).
+Lewontin & Krakauer (1973) introduced the general idea that loci in which different alleles are selectively favoured in different populations should exhibit larger allele frequency differences between populations than purely neutrally evolving loci (Beaumont 2005).
+The challenge remains to identify a divergence threshold above which the influence of neutral processes that are not related to selection can reasonably be excluded.
+There is an ongoing debate that this threshold can either be derived in a model-based approach by simulating population divergence resulting from neutral processes (De Mita et al. 2013) or with a statistical threshold derived from the empirical F{ST} distribution (Beaumont & Balding 2004).
+Population genetic modelling is used to infer divergence thresholds that account for species-specific population history.
+However, especially in non-model organisms the necessary population genetic parameters are scarce and their inference is challenging.

-Using the genome-wide inference of $N_e$ history (MSMC analysis, Fig. 2A), estimated migration rates between neighbouring populations (gene flow analysis, Supporting information S2), and the spontaneous mutation rate of C. riparius (Oppold & Pfenninger 2016), we parameterised a species-specific population genetic model to simulate the actual drift-expectation in terms of $F{ST}$ distributions.
-Despite our substantial effort to obtain realistic empirical parameter estimates and therewith model neutral divergence among the populations, all applied models failed to reproduce the empirical $F{ST}$ distribution.
-The simulated data consistently underestimated population differentiation and their 99 % quantile $F{ST}$ thresholds were unrealistically low (Fig. 3).
-This could have several, mutually not exclusive reasons: (1) inadequacy of current coalescence/population genetic models for estimation of gene flow and Ne to account for differential evolutionary speed of populations; (2) pervasive action of selection throughout the entire genome; (3) clinal differentiation could include chromosomal inversion polymorphisms that disproportionately increase population differentiation; (4) cryptic introgression in parts of the species range.
+Using the genome-wide inference of N_e history (MSMC analysis, Fig. 2A), estimated migration rates between neighbouring populations (Supporting Table S5.1), and the spontaneous mutation rate of C. riparius (Oppold & Pfenninger 2017), we parameterised several species-specific population genetic models to simulate the actual drift-expectation in terms of F{ST} distributions (Supporting information chapter 4).
+Despite our substantial effort to obtain realistic empirical parameter estimates and therewith model neutral divergence among the populations, all applied models failed to reproduce the empirical F{ST} distribution.
+The simulated data consistently underestimated population differentiation and their 99 % quantile F{ST} thresholds were unrealistically low (Fig. 3, Supporting Table S5.3).
+The deviation between simulated and empirical data might be due to unresolved evolutionary circumstances in population history that could not be accounted for in our models.
+This could have several, mutually not exclusive reasons: (1) inadequacy of current coalescence/population genetic models for estimation of gene flow and Ne to account for differential evolutionary speed of populations; (2) more complex population history; (3) pervasive action of selection throughout the entire genome; (4) chromosomal inversion polymorphisms that disproportionately increase population differentiation; (5) cryptic introgression in parts of the species range.
+A more detailed discussion of these five points in the following: